MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 Most of these materials should already be at Bessel III-b.

-When you set these cargo links up:
+When you set these cargo links up, remember that the goal is to feed He3 arriving from Androphon to the other inter-system links:

 - plumb the *incoming* (green) bay from one cargo link to the helium storage - this will be the one we link to Androphon
 - plumb the helium storage to the *helium* (blue) bay of the remaining cargo links
-- connect the *incoming* (green) bays from the other three cargo links to the local storage for copper, titanium and tungsten respectively (I'm a ghostbusters fan: never cross the streams)
+- connect the *incoming* (green) bays from the other three cargo links to the local storage for copper, titanium and tungsten respectively

 Here's a picture showing how I plumbed it up, the helium shipments arrive at the left-most link:

 ![screenshot showing four cargo links in an arc from left to right.
 The leftmost cargo link has its incoming bay connected to a local gas storage, for incoming helium.
 The helium storage is connected to the blue bays on the remaining three cargo links.
 There are green and grey arrows representing links from the incoming bays of the three right-most cargo links to copper, titanium and tungsten storage respectively.](images/bessel-iii-b-industry-from-scratch-4-cargo-links.jpg)

 ### Androphon (cargo link, helium export)